parva3105/InMailer/STARTUP_GUIDE.md

-# 🚀 Mail Merge Kit - Startup Guide
+# 🚀 InMailer - Startup Guide

 ## 🎯 What You Have Now